ychao6-stat6250/hello-world/README.md

 # hello-world
-This is my first repository.\n
+This is my first repository.
 SAS is my first time to learn.